akopachov/clang-format-action/README.md

-# Git CLang Format Action
+# Git CLang Format Diff Action

 Runs clang-format on the diff